pageuppeople-opensource/model-change-detector/README.md

 ./tests/integration/setup-part2.sql
 ```

-and then, runt he following commands (if you have `make`) to run tests.
+and then, run the following commands (if you have `make`) to run tests.
 ```
 $ make test_integration
 $ docker stop stubdatabase